 top of page

-The oldest map currently included is the 1793 Enclosure Award map of Harby, Leicestershire.
+The oldest map currently included on these pages is the 1793 Enclosure Award map of Harby, Leicestershire.
 The original [reference: MA/EN/A/136/1] is held at the Record Office for Leicestershire, Leicester and Rutland: https://www.recordoffice.org.uk/

 The historic Ordnance Survey maps come from the excellent National Library of Scotland (NLS) maps website (https://maps.nls.uk/).
 Their re-use is allowed under a under a Creative Commons Attribution (CC-BY) licence provided that we acknowledge where they come from.
-The techniques we use to display the maps have been adapted from those on the NLS website and also from code on https://github.com/NationalLibraryOfScotland.
+Some of the techniques we use to display the maps (the overlay viewer and side-by-side viewer) have been adapted from those on the NLS website and also from code on https://github.com/NationalLibraryOfScotland.

 Here is some more detail about the Ordnance Survey maps used.
-Click on the headings to open individual sheets (including legends) in a new tab:
+Click on the underlined links to open individual sheets (including legends) in a new tab:

 1884 Map